All About Software Quality Assurance Engineers and Testers

 - Quality Assurance Lead (QA Lead)

-In 2016, there was an estimated number of 287,200 jobs in the United States for Software Quality Assurance Engineer or Tester.
+There were about 287,200 jobs for Software Quality Assurance Engineer or Tester in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Software Quality Assurance Engineer or Tester by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+The BLS estimates 22,400 yearly job openings in this field.

 The states with the most job growth for Software Quality Assurance Engineer or Tester are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-Software Quality Assurance Engineer or Tester Average Salary
+Average Software Quality Assurance Engineers and Testers Salary

 The typical yearly salary for Software Quality Assurance Engineers and Testers is somewhere between $47,350 and $144,820.